 Request only necessary information

 Now if you’re considering a guest checkout option, more power to you.
 But only ask us for the information that you absolutely need.
-If we catch you asking us about our nicknames or our sun-signs, it’s time to say goodbye.
+If we catch you asking us about our nicknames or our sun-signs, you'll witness checkout dropoff!

 Show some progress

 We want to know where we’ve reached in the checkout process, and how much further we need to go.
 Give us an indicator.

 Stop making us hop to a million different pages for each step (and wait for each page to load...ARGHH).